Funny Woman: Broadcast

+The first series premiered on 9 February 2023 on Sky Max, with all six episodes also available on Now.
+In August 2023, it was renewed for a second series which premiered on 6 September 2024.

 Reception

-Seventy-three per cent of critics reviews for Funny Woman are positive on review aggregator Rotten Tomatoes.
+Seventy-three percent of critics reviews for Funny Woman are positive on review aggregator Rotten Tomatoes.
 It received mixed reviews in the press on the grounds that the title caused some to believe it was intended as a comedy rather than a drama about a comedy actress.
 This led to reviews of a "mediocre" and "uneven" series.
 Meanwhile, Funny Woman received three-, four- and five-star reviews from other reviewers, including The Guardian, who considered Arterton's performance "absolutely captivating", and The Independent, who felt "this show feels like a warm hug" with a "plucky, bold heroine".
 The Upcoming praised Arterton's "flirtatious, witty and charismatic" performance and considered Funny Woman "fast, fluid and incredibly clever".